Lebanese Guadeloupeans: History

 From the 1870s onwards, a new wave of emigration joined the various groups of people who made up the population of the French Antilles and French Guiana.
 This migration originated in the Near East and was a direct consequence of religious conflicts, the policies of the Turkish authorities, and difficulties related to the economy and population growth.

 Economics

-The Lebanese community has been able to integrate since its arrival...It weighs heavily on the Guadeloupean economy...In a century and a half, its men and women have written a new history after fleeing Ottoman persecution and economic problems.
+The Lebanese community has become established within Guadeloupean society and has participated in the local economy.
+Over approximately 150 years, Lebanese immigrants and their descendants have contributed to the social and economic development of Guadeloupe.
+Many of the community's early members migrated from the former Ottoman Empire, citing political persecution and economic difficulties as factors in their migration.